T.E.B.H. on instagram

 I personally feel this has killed radio.
 Many of my reasons are summed up in this Wolfman Jack interview from 1995:

-While I some what wonder about the validity of The Wolfman's notions of computers using advanced algorithms to select the hits, its not far from the Truth(with a capital T, to underscore the subjective nature of this truth) that much of our modern hit parade has been completely mechanized.
-The thing is, while I can remember scores of chart topping artists since the mid 90's, I can recall very few of those hits and much of them don't really seem to evoke much emotional response from me.
+While I somewhat wonder about the validity of The Wolfman's notions of computers using advanced algorithms to select the hits, its not far from the Truth(with a capital T, to underscore the subjective nature of this truth) that much of our modern hit parade has been completely mechanized.
+The thing is, while I can remember scores of chart topping artists since the mid 90's, I can recall very few of those hits, and much of them don't really seem to evoke much emotional response from me.
 Bare in mind that I am referring to top 40 pop hits, as opposed to say some of the very iconic rock songs from that time.
 Furthermore, many of these songs I remember seem to have faded from the cultural memory around me.
 You don't still hear Pennywise's "Fuck Authority"(peaked at 38 on the Modern Rock Tracks) in most markets.
 Likewise with most Green Day songs released after 1997 and before 2004(and even the singles from American Idiot have all but disappeared from most airwaves)

 Granted top 40 was never about playing songs that were popular, but will I turn on my radio in 25 years to an oldies station and think "Ah, I remember the last time I ever kissed my first girlfriend before she went back to Tokyo, this song was on the radio" when I hear 311's "Amber".
 Probably not... when was the last time you heard a 311 song other than "Down"?
 And then only during a 90's weekend on the Modern "Bro(read: Cock)" Rock stations.